guardian/nest/README.md

 The usual Riffraff rules apply - your Riffraff user will need to have permission to write to your artifact bucket for example.

+## Logging

 Logging is provided by Cloudwatch Logs (which can be forwarded to Kinesis/ELK if you like).
+Simply log to standout out/error.
+We recommend a JSON format.

+## Secrets/config

+Nest uses [nest-secrets](https://github.com/guardian/nest-secrets) to pass configuration into your container as environment variables.
+Simply prefix your config in Parameter Store with `/${app}/{stage_lower}` and they will be provided on startup.

+Note, `/` and `.` in parameter names are converted to `_`.
+See the `nest-secrets` README for more info here.

+## Extra reading

+If you want to understand the Riffraff deployment model better, we recommend
-Extra reading:
+reading:

 https://riffraff.gutools.co.uk/docs/reference/s3-artifact-layout.md.